paprikka/obsidian-eleventy/src/notes/New Enso - first public beta.md

 - AppStore with all its flaws makes delivering apps... slow and annoying, but also relatively easy without much code.
 - I can add OTA updates and re-publish Enso via Gumroad later, which makes sense as an iterative improvement.

-The Gumroad version of Enso will stay as a backup, but will not be maintained.
+**The Gumroad version of Enso will stay as a backup, but will not be maintained.**
-(NOTE: consider using bold here as it's important for existing users.)

 ## What's not included
 ### Analytics

-I've been using Enso daily for 6 years.
+I've been using Ensō daily for 6 years.
 I've also received a ton of high-quality feedback, not via analytics but from users who were kind enough to reach out to me.
-I like to think that I have a fairly good idea of how and why people use Enso.
+I like to think that I have a fairly good idea of how and why people use Ensō.

-The previous version of Enso would pass an anonymous impression event on load.
+The previous version of Ensō would pass an anonymous impression event on load.
 Now, by design, no network traffic is made at all.
 Here's our new Privacy Page.

 ![](Pasted%20image%2020250627182721.png)
 Current version of our Privacy page ([source](https://enso.sonnet.io/app-privacy))